 Primate Weaning and Dietary Ecology

 Stable carbon and nitrogen isotope analysis can reveal diet and weaning among living non-human primates.
-Current undergraduate research in the lab involves sampling blood serum from captive rhesus monkeys to understand how rank, stress, and infant sex are related to the duration of breast-feeding.
-Ultimately, long-term effects of early versus late weaning can be explored among the captive populations with collaborators using data from this study.
+Current collaborative research includes the weaning transition of wild capuchin and gelada monkeys.
+Ultimately, long-term effects of early versus late weaning can be explored, along with trade-offs in female reproductive strategies.

 Director, Laboratory of Health and Human Biology